NCATS-Gamma/robokop/README.md

 * http://robokop.renci.org:6011/apidocs - The robokop-rank API
 * http://robokop.renci.org:7474 - NEO4j http interface
 * bolt://robokop.renci.org:7687 - NEO4j bolt interface
-* http://robokop.renci.org:5555 - UI to see the worker queues for the UI - Requires authentication
-* http://robokop.renci.org:5556 - UI to see the worker queues for the builder - Requires authentication
-* http://robokop.renci.org:5557 - UI to see the worker queues for the ranker - Requires authentication

 ## Setup Instructions